-However, the proposed turbine would affect a small part of the large-scale landscape within the panoramic view.
-From most of the Golf Course views of the proposed turbine would be filtered through mature vegetation associated with the golf associated with the golf course.
-Misty / Law Walkers High/Medium Low The proposed turbine affects a very small part (up to 3 degrees) of the panoramic 360 view.
-The turbine is located on the edge of the upland area and away from the interior.
-It is sufficiently downslope as to be looked down upon.
-The cone of view already contains wind turbines, so this is not a new element within the view.
-Moderate/ Minor (Not Significant) Orr Trust F Public Park Recreation- users of the Park High Medium to Low The proposed turbine would form a clear and distinct element on the horizon.
-It would relate to the higher ground of the hills and does not affect any focal point within the landscape.
-The intervening valley, much of which is visible in this view, contains vertical man-made elements such as pylons.
-To the left of the view (westwards) there are existing wind turbines in the distance which also relate to the higher ground of the hills.
-The proposed turbine would be filtered by the mature tree planting associated with the Park from other locations within the park Moderate to Moderate/ Minor (Not Significant) National Cyc NCR7 High to Medium Low: The proposed turbine would be apparent on the norther horizon and would affect a small part of the view.
-Moderate /Minor (Not Significant)
+However, the proposed

+turbine would affect a

+small part of the large-scale

+landscape within the

+panoramic view.
+From

+most of the Golf Course

+views of the proposed

+turbine would be filtered

+through mature vegetation

+associated with the golf

+course.

+y Law

+Walkers High/Medium Low The proposed turbine Moderate/ Minor (Not

+affects a very small part (up Significant)

+to 3 degrees) of the

+panoramic 360 view.
+The

+turbine is located on the

+edge of the upland area

+and away from the interior.

+It is sufficiently downslope

+as to be looked down upon.

+The cone of view already

+contains wind turbines, so

+this is not a new element

+within the view.

+Public Park

+Recreation - users of the High Medium to Low The proposed turbine Moderate to Moderate/

+Park would form a clear and Minor (Not Significant)

+distinct element on the

+horizon.
+It would relate to

+the higher ground of the

+hills and does not affect

+any focal point within the

+landscape.
+The intervening

+valley, much of which is

+visible in this view, contains

+vertical man-made

+elements such as pylons.

+To the left of the view

+(westwards) there are

+existing wind turbines in

+the distance which also

+relate to the higher ground

+of the hills.
+The proposed

+turbine would be filtered

+by the mature tree planting associated with the Park

+from other locations within

+the park

+National Cycle Network 7

+NCR7 High to Medium Low: The proposed turbine Moderate /Minor (Not

+would be apparent on Significant)

+the norther horizon and J,

+would affect a small part

+I would affect a siliali part

+of the view.